rharel/webgl-dm-voronoi/README.md

 A live demo is worth a thousand words, so [here it is](http://rharel.github.io/webgl-dm-voronoi/).
 This is a voronoi diagram plotting library that takes advantage of the GPU pipeline in order to convert meshes into voronoi diagrams.
 A paper explaining the method used can be viewed [here](https://files.ifi.uzh.ch/vmml/SummerSeminars2010/PaperWriting/papers/p277-hoff.pdf).

-Currently, we support point and line-segment voronoi sites.
-In the future we intend to add on line-strips, polygons and general curves.
+This implementation supports point and line-segment voronoi sites.

 # Installation